chandyego84/olivia-core/README.md

 A simplified ARMv8 "processor", aka ARM-LEGv8.
 The processor is based on the architecture from 'Computer Organization and Design ARM Edition' by David A. Patterson and John L. Hennessy.

 # Olivia Rodrigo Assembly Language
-TODO: add instructions here lol
+"GETHIMBACK": "LDUR",
+"STRANGER": "STUR",
+"SOAMERICAN": "ADD",
+"VAMPIRE": "SUB",
+"TEENAGEDREAM": "B",
+"LOGICAL": "CBZ",
+"REDLIGHT": "NOP",

 # Architecture Information
 __Doubleword__: Group of 64 bits.